-(Judges 11:8) And the elders of Gilead said to Jephthah, "That is why we have turned to you now, that you may go with us and fight against the Ammonites and be our head over all the inhabitants of Gilead."
+(Judges 11:8) The elders of Gilead said to him, "Nevertheless, we are turning to you now; come with us to fight the Ammonites, and you will be head over all of us who live in Gilead."

-After driving Jephthah away, these leaders were now so desperate that they offered to make him their commander and head, both before and after he defeated the

-Ammonites (if he defeated the Ammonites).
+After driving Jephthah away, these leaders were now so desperate that they offered to make him their commander and head, both before and after he defeated the Ammonites (if he defeated the Ammonites).
 As their head, Jephthah would enjoy benefits far above his half-brothers' inheritance, but only for a short six years.

-(Judges 11:9) Jephthah said to the elders of Gilead, "If you bring me home again to fight against the Ammonites, and the LORD gives them over to me, I will be your head."
+(Judges 11:9) Jephthah answered, "Suppose you take me back to fight the Ammonites and the LORD gives them to me-will I really be your head?"